-You must be a resident of Sumner County at the time of application.
+Applicants must be a resident of Sumner County at the time of application.

 Kindergarten applicants must be 5 yrs. old by August 15

-85% or higher on a nationally normed standardized test in the areas of reading, language, and math.
+Score 85% or higher on a nationally normed standardized test in the areas of reading, language, and math.

-Grades 6-12, an A/B average on the past two years report cards.
+For students in grades 6-12, an A/B average on the past two years report cards.
 In efforts to align the MHMS screening process with best practices in the use of data, initial test results will be considered valid for a 3 year period.
 Students who are currently on the Merrol Hyde Magnet School waiting list and reach the three-year mark for reevaluation will be required to retake the MHMS entrance exam meeting the 85% or higher requirement in Reading, Math, and Language, and to provide the most recent report card showing a B average (grades 4-11) or an academic average of on track or mastery (grade 3).

 MHMS Waiting List: